-A good start is getting to know some key features of the Portuguese system and how it might affect you.
+Start your estate planning review by getting to know some key features of the Portuguese system and how it might affect you and your family.

-1. Family status determines who pays tax on inheritances
+3. Family status determines who pays Portuguese inheritance tax

-Instead of inheritance or succession tax, Portugal charges a 10% ‘stamp duty’.
-This only applies to Portuguese assets – mostly real estate – passed on as an inheritance or lifetime gift, regardless of where the donor or beneficiary is resident.
+- The tax only applies to Portuguese assets – mostly real estate – regardless of where the donor or beneficiary is resident.
 Assets in the UK and elsewhere are exempt.

 Unlike the UK, where tax is generally paid before an inheritance or gift changes hands, in Portugal tax is paid by the person receiving it.